yggdrasilradio/example6309/README.md

 Added conditional assembly for 6809 vs. 6309

-Added joystick routine inspired by a code example by Richard Goedeken.
+Added joystick routine adapted from a code example by Richard Goedeken.

 Now moving the joystick moves green lines around.

+Okay, now all the dots bounce around randomly.